daniel-meilak/Wavefunction-Collapse/README.md

 # Wave Function Collapse using C++ and raylib

-This repo is my attempt at implementing a simple wave function collapse algorithm specifically for tilesets.
+This repo is an implementation of a tiled wave function collapse algorithm.
 It is inspired by the work of [Maxim Gumin](https://github.com/mxgmn/WaveFunctionCollapse).

 The program includes hand made controls for changing the speed of the simulation, as well as swapping out the tilesets.

 ## Building:

 If built using Makefiles, this project requires [raylib](https://www.raylib.com/) to be preinstalled (with a working C++ compiler).
+In the [Makefile](Makefile), make sure `RAYLIB_PATH` and `COMPILER_PATH` are set correctly.

-Alternatively, CMake can be used to build this project (working on WSL, Windows) and will download and compile raylib automatically.
+Alternatively, CMake can be used to build this project and will download and compile raylib automatically.
 Requires a C++ compiler and OpenGl.

+Both options have been tested on Windows, using Mingw or MSVC, and WSL using g++.

 ## Demo:

-There is a playable version (compiled using emscripten) on [Itch.io](https://atiladhun.itch.io/wavefunction-collapse)!
+There is a playable version (compiled using [emscripten](https://emscripten.org/)) on [Itch.io](https://atiladhun.itch.io/wavefunction-collapse)!

 [![Itch.io Thumbnail](images/ItchThumbnail.png)](https://atiladhun.itch.io/wavefunction-collapse)